 PITCHFIRE.
 CEO.
 Founder.
 KENNETH LARSEN.
 KEYSTONES

 4 startups at any level: from early development to growth stage

 Sara Lopez.
-Yuman: addressing one of the major challenges facing healthcare: the nursing shortage.
-The goal of Human is to free up nurses from simple but time-consuming tasks so they can instead focus on care tasks that require a human touch.
-To achieve this, Human create innovative robots that assist nurses as ‘transport buddies’ that can automate the transport of food, medicine and laundry in hospital wards.
+Yuman.
+Addressing one of the major challenges facing healthcare: the nursing shortage.
+The goal of Yuman is to free up nurses from simple but time-consuming tasks so they can focus instead on care tasks that require a human touch.
+To achieve this, Yuman create innovative robots that assist nurses as “transport buddies” that can automate the transport of food, medicine and laundry in hospital wards.
 They are addressing robotics from a fresh and innovative perspective, developing a solution that can solve real problems and help improve everyone’s lives in collaboration with nurses and different Danish Hospitals.

 Coffee/ tea - Networking

 Debate: future of humanity in a Technology world

 Participants: Ulrika Lindstrand.
 President.
 Association of Swedish Engineers, Farzad Saber CBDO and Chairman Of the board at O2matic ApS, Michael Harboe.
 Strategic Advisor, Futurist, Board member, Investor, Speaker & CEO of Mulmio, Bottle, Sell and Virsabi – metaverse, augmented & virtual reality in business.

 MIA Dand.
 CEO & Founder.
 Lighthouse3, Building the Tech futures we want. women in ai ethics™